rootandbeer/hacknotes/content/Walkthroughs/Ephemeral 2 HackMyVm Walkthrough.md

 Ephemeral 2 is a medium-level CTF challenge involving multiple steps of exploitation, including Samba server vulnerabilities and a script with improper input validation.
 The challenge begins with an [[Nmap]] scan revealing open ports, followed by directory enumeration using [[Gobuster]].
 The user discovers Samba users and successfully brute-forces the password for user 'randy' with Metasploit.

-Accessing the SMB share, the user finds a configuration that allows a [[Reverse Shell]] to be executed.
+Accessing the SMB share, the user finds a configuration that allows a [[_MOCS/Reverse Shells]] to be executed.
 After establishing a shell, the user leverages a cron job running as another user to escalate privileges.
-The final step involves placing a [[Reverse Shell]] script in the `/etc/profile.d/` folder, which grants root access when the cron job executes.
+The final step involves placing a [[_MOCS/Reverse Shells]] script in the `/etc/profile.d/` folder, which grants root access when the cron job executes.

-This walkthrough demonstrates techniques such as service enumeration, brute force attacks, [[Reverse Shell]] execution, and privilege escalation through cron jobs and writable directories.
+This walkthrough demonstrates techniques such as service enumeration, brute force attacks, [[_MOCS/Reverse Shells]] execution, and privilege escalation through cron jobs and writable directories.

 **Run initial [[Nmap]] scan to discover ports 22, 80, 139, and 445 are open:**